 Other Required or Typically Provided Leave

-Employees are entitled to be absent from work for three main reasons (termed “eligible community service activities”): 1) jury service; 2) a “voluntary emergency management activity”; and 3) any other activity in the nature of community service that the regulations prescribe.
+Community Service Leave: employees are entitled to be absent from work for three main reasons (termed “eligible community service activities”): jury service; a “voluntary emergency management activity”; and any other activity in the nature of community service that the regulations prescribe.

-The NES does not specifically provide for a long service leave entitlement.
-The NES merely provides that an employee is entitled to long service leave as stipulated in the applicable, pre-modernised award.
-In cases where there is no such applicable award, an employee’s entitlement will be derived from state and territory legislation, except where an industrial instrument modifies or excludes the legislative provisions.
-Each state and territory in Australia provides an entitlement for employees to have long service leave.
+Long Service Leave: the NES does not specifically provide for a long service leave entitlement; it merely provides that an employee is entitled to long service leave as stipulated in the applicable, pre-modernised award.
+In cases where there is no applicable award, an employee’s entitlement will be derived from state and territory legislation, except where an industrial instrument modifies or excludes the legislative provisions.

-All employees, including part-time and casual, who are experiencing family domestic violence, or providing care or support to another member of their family/household who are experiencing domestic family violence are now entitled to domestic violence leave under the NES.
-This includes 5 days of unpaid family and domestic violence leave in a 12-month period.
-Note that an employer may agree to an employee taking more than 5 days of unpaid leave.
+Domestic Violence Leave: all employees, including part-time and casual, who are experiencing family domestic violence, or who are providing care or support to another member of their family/household who is experiencing domestic family violence are now entitled, under the NES, to 5 days of unpaid family and domestic violence leave in a 12-month period (employers may agree to employees taking more than 5 days of unpaid leave.

 Pensions: Mandatory and Typically Provided

-Under the Social Security Act 1991 (Cth) a pension is paid to residents of Australia who have reached pension age and are assessed as not having adequate levels of income or assets that can be used to support themselves.
+Age Pension: a pension is paid to residents of Australia who have reached pension age and are assessed as not having adequate levels of income or assets that can be used to support themselves.
 From 1 July 2017 the qualifying age increased to 65 years and 6 months, to continue increasing by six months every two years for the following six years, reaching 67 years by 1 July 2023.
-The maximum rate paid for an individual $916.30 per fortnight and $690.70 for a couple.
-Unlike pension payments of many other countries, workers do not contribute to a pension or insurance within Australia, and the payment is available subject to means testing.
+The maximum rate paid for an individual is $916.30 per fortnight and $690.70 for a couple.
+Unlike pension payments of many other countries, in Australia, workers do not contribute to a pension or insurance within Australia, and the payment is available subject to means testing.